audreygriffith/DIY-Transcriptomics/README.md

 > This repo houses all of the code and analysis conducted for the 2026 iteration of the DIYtranscriptomics course

 ## Abstract
-Some stuff about your science that the code in this repo was intended to tackle.
+All the stuff about your science that the code in this repo was intended to tackle.
 If you have a published or draft manuscript, this can literally be your abstract.

 ## Code and files
 > The locations of the core components of this repo are outlined in the file system map below.
 In short, there are the following main directories: